 From Rural to Urban

-The cities were overwhelmed by the massive influx of people.
-New red-brick buildings sprang up to accommodate the new working classes.
-Once-elegant, large houses were subdivided into tenements.
-Urban centres became crowded and filthy.
+The urban centres became crowded and filthy.
 They were also filled with smog and lacked sufficient sewage and garbage disposal systems.
 As a result, sanitation issues and diseases were widespread.
 Cholera, typhoid, and tuberculosis were rampant, and infant mortality was high.
 Slums are a common feature in Victorian literature, and with good reason.
-They were scenes of horror; not only diseases but also high crime rates.
+They were scenes of horror; not only of disease but also of crime.

 Unfortunately, industrialism didn’t bring prosperity to everyone.
 While factory owners grew in wealth, the factory workers faced harsh conditions.
 Typical workdays lasted twelve hours, and it was rough, hazardous work in a loud and unclean environment.
-The working class faced harsh conditions not only at work but also at home.
-Their meager wages were insufficient to pay for decent accommodation.
-Often families lived together with others in tenement buildings, where several families were cramped together in one room.
-The slums were notorious at this time, and they were places where diseases such as cholera, dysentery, typhus, and tuberculosis flourished.

 A room full of poor children who are being served food.